LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 I need to implement account abstraction for users to get automatically signed up upon account creation OR do your own account

-Automatically give an account to everyone and store that in DB under auto accress
+Automatically give an account to everyone and store that in DB under auto address

+allow users to switch accounts?
+Does it save your holdings?

+Will have to pull holdings from account which I think is what happens anyways??

+Or just have all accounts be strictly for my app

 ## Getting Started